explorable-viz/fluid/artifact-evaluation-response.md

 Sorry about this.
 In the process of editing the final HTML, it seems we accidentally deleted the `div` tag used to insert the figure into the DOM.
 We have restored this; if you update your local copy of the repository and rebuild the web server, you should now see the additional raw images required for Fig. 1.

-We also supplied the missing explanation of how the generated images relate to Fig. 1, and added section headings (one for each figure) to make it easier to read.
+We also supplied the missing explanation of how the generated images relate to Fig. 1, and added section headings (one for each of figures 2, 1 and 13) to make the page easier to read.
 (The section for Fig. 1 follows Fig. 2 because one of the Fig. 2 images is reused as part of Fig. 1.)

 We updated `artifact-evaluation.md` to state that there should be three bar charts, rather than "several".